DiscordLuau/discord-luau/packages/rest/README.md

 	</p>
 </div>

-## DiscordLuau - CDN
+## DiscordLuau - REST

-This package provides developers with a way to manipulate files stored on discords CDN.
+This package provides developers with a way to interact with the Discord API.